nodeschool/augsburg/README.md

-# augsburg
+# Augsburg

-NodeSchool chapter for Augsburg, DE
+website for nodeschool Augsburg